devcontainers/devcontainers.github.io/_implementors/features-distribution.md

 ## <a href="#distribution" name="distribution" class="anchor"> Distribution </a>

 There are several supported ways to distribute Features.
-Distribution is handled by the implementing packaging tool.
+Distribution is handled by the implementing packaging tool such as the **[Dev Container CLI](https://github.com/devcontainers/cli)** or **[Dev Container Publish GitHub Action](https://github.com/marketplace/actions/dev-container-publish)**.

 A user references a distributed Feature in a `devcontainer.json` as defined in ['referencing a feature'](../features#referencing-a-feature).